Fake Love and Flying Monkeys

 5 ways the Narcissist reacts when you reveal they hurt you

-In this episode of Fake Love and Flying Monkeys, we dive deep into a question that so many victims of narcissistic abuse wrestle with: Should you tell the narcissist how they hurt you?
+Narcissists thrive on power, control and manipulation, and when you try to explain your feelings, they often turn the situation around, making you feel guilty, ashamed, or even questioning your own reality In this episode of Fake Love and Flying Monkeys, we dive deep into a question that so many victims of narcissistic abuse wrestle with: Should you tell the narcissist how they hurt you?
 While it might feel like confronting the narcissist could bring you closure, clarity, or even an apology, the reality is often far more damaging.

-To order your copy of my best-selling book Fake Love - Understanding and healing from Narcissistic Abuse, please see link below 👇
+Order my book Fake Love – Understanding and Healing from Narcissistic Abuse here

-Please remember the information you hear in this episode is not intended to substitute for therapy, is general information, and strictly the opinions of the host based on her years of experience working with thousands of victims of narcissistic abuse.
+Please remember the information in this episode is not intended to substitute for therapy is general and strictly the opinions of the host.

 Should You Tell the Narcissist They Hurt You?